Phoenix Society | Building a Community for Transformational Healing

 The good news is that medical advances have made survival a real possibility for more people with a burn injury.
-The survival rate for burn injuries is approaching 96% in the United States burn centers.
+In United States burn centers, patients have a 96% chance of surviving a burn injury.
 While we celebrate this achievement, we also know that survival is not enough.

 Healing from physical burn injuries has its unique challenges, yet healing from the emotional trauma can be overwhelming.
-True recovery requires care and compassion for the body, mind, and spirit.
+Burn survivors face a lifetime of physical, emotional, and social healing.

 That’s why we work with burn survivors, their loved ones, firefighters, and medical teams across the country to care for the whole person after a burn injury.
 Our educational programs, peer-to-peer support, online community, in-person events, and more provide essential support to the burn community.
 Learn more about the programs we offer to meet the needs of this special community.

-- Peer support through Phoenix SOAR (Survivors Offering Assistance in Recovery) is more accessible than ever before.
-This groundbreaking program is currently available in 64 burn centers, offering over 12,000 people access to Phoenix SOAR at hospitals across North America.
+- Peer support through Phoenix SOAR (Survivors Offering Assistance in Recovery) is more accessible than ever before, now available in over 70 burn centers across North America.

-- Sixteen burn survivor students benefited from the Phoenix Education Grants in 2015 to further their post-secondary education.
+- Since 2013, more than 80 burn survivor students have benefited from Phoenix Education Grants to further their post-secondary education.

-- Eighty-nine thousand people found resources and support, such as online peer support chat, blog, survivor stories, and resource library, through Phoenix Society's website...a 187% increase in unique visitors!
+- Thousands of people find resources and support, such as online peer support chat, blog, survivor stories, and resource library, through Phoenix Society's website.

 It takes a collective effort to achieve results like this.
-Read the stories of people who have been involved with the Phoenix Society, or learn more about our corporate partners, collaborators, and colleagues in the fire service who join us in supporting the burn community.
+Learn more about our corporate partners, collaborators, and colleagues in the fire service who join us in supporting the burn community.
 Our annual report shares even more stories and details on how we put financial gifts to work effectively.